Or your most vivid memory is sniggering while you rolled one onto a banana at school...

-Lingering after ejaculation might be tempting, but the penis goes soft, which means the condom drops off.
+Lingering after ejaculation might be tempting, but the penis goes soft, which means the condom can drop off.
 So:

-- Hold on to the base after you’ve come and keeping holding on while you slide yourself out.
-It might not feel like the most romantic finale, but it’s substantially more satisfying than panicked extraction of condom from vagina and all that follows.
+- Hold on to the base after you’ve come and keep holding on while you slide yourself out.
+It might not feel like the most romantic finale, but it’s more satisfying than panicked extraction of condom from vagina and all that follows.
+Also...

 - Get the right size – the wrong size condom can fall off in the middle of sex.

 “How do I avoid it breaking?”

-Condoms can break if they are the wrong size, or maybe you didn’t squeeze the tip before you rolled it on.
-Or it was past the use by date.
+Condoms can break if they are the wrong size, or past the use by date, or stored incorrectly.
 Or you just expected too much of it… So:

 - Get the right size (it's worth repeating some things).
 One size does not fit all.
 Most suppliers will send you samples.
 They even have charts so you can work out which is the best option for your particular width, length, tip…

 - Refresh.
 It’s fine to take off one condom and put on a fresh one if you’re having an extended session.
 They are not invincible.

 “They’re so expensive”